26 FAQs about issuing and transferring private company shares.

 If duty is payable, the share transfer form should be sent to the Stamp Office of HMRC with a cheque for the stamp duty payable.
 It will be returned embossed with a red stamp showing the duty paid.

-21. What are the tax implications of a share issue or transfer?
+21. What are the tax implications of a private company share issue or transfer?

 Issuing new shares has little direct impact on a company's tax position.